First-Time CCAT Taker's Complete Checklist: Everything You Need to Know

 - Letting difficult questions affect later performance

-- Solution: Practice emotional reset techniques
+- Solution: Practice emotional reset techniques from our anxiety management guide

 Technical Mistakes